DLXPlugins/photo-block/readme.txt

 == Description ==

-Photo Block empowers your WordPress site with a versatile, fully-featured photo block that goes beyond the basics.
-Easily customize your photos with advanced layout options, responsive design, eye-catching caption overlays, and global styles.
-Whether you're a blogger, photographer, or website designer, Photo Block provides the tools to create stunning image displays with minimal effort.
+Photo Block adds a time-saving block to the Block Editor, allowing for advanced iamge customization with only a few clicks.
+Made for writers and layout builders, this block is extremely versatile with full caption support, responsive styling, and global styles.

+=== Core Features ===

-1. **Responsive Styling**: Customize image sizes, padding, margins, border, and style settings for different screen sizes—ensuring your photos look perfect on any device.
+1. **Responsive Controls**: Customize image sizes, padding, margins, border, and style settings for different screen sizes—ensuring your photos look perfect on any device.
 2. **Advanced Caption Control**: A fully featured caption block is included, allowing you to position and overlay captions to match your photo style.
-3. **Smart Cropping**: Crop your images to any aspect ratio you desire with the built-in image cropping tool.
-5. **Flexible Image Sources**: Upload, link via URL, or choose from your media library.
-Photo Block supports multiple image sources for maximum convenience.
+3. **Intuitive Cropping**: Crop your image using built-in tools, setting the aspect ratio, rotation, and more.
+5. **Flexible Image Sources**: Upload directly from the block, use the WordPress media library, download from a URL, or provide a URL to an image.
-6. **Global Styles**: Save your design settings and easily apply them to other photo blocks, which allows you to maintain a consistent look across your site.
+6. **Global Styles**: Global styles allow you to save your design settings and easily apply them to other photo blocks, which allows you to maintain a consistent look across your site.
 With global styles, you can add the block, upload the photo, and apply advanced customization in just 4 clicks.
 7. **Query Loop Support**: Seamlessly integrate Photo Block into a Query Loop block as a featured image for dynamic content.

 ## Quick Links: